YPCrumble/why-i-wont-sign-your-nda/README.md

 If I can copy your idea from what you're going to share it's probably not a very good idea
 ---

-If your idea is that proprietary, get a patent or a copyright, not an NDA
+If your idea is proprietary, get a patent or a copyright, not an NDA
 ---

 Legal agreements are serious documents that take time to review and to consider throughout the duration of their effective dates
 ---
 Signing a legal agreement is not something to do without thinking or reading; it's a binding contract that should be taken seriously.
+"This is just boilerplate" or "This is just a routine formality" or "Everyone signs these" are not good reasons to sign an NDA.

 NDAs are (probably) impossible to enforce
 ---